Constantin Varga: Győri ETO and return to Politehnica

 In 1994, Varga had his only experience outside Romania at Hungarian team Győri ETO where he played alongside compatriot and former Politehnica teammate Lucian Popescu.
 He made his Nemzeti Bajnokság I on 7 May, as coach József Verebes used him in the first half of a 3–1 home win over Ferencvárosi, replacing him for the second half with Miklós Herczeg.
 Varga scored his only goal for Győri in a 1–1 draw against Debrecen, making his fourth and last Nemzeti Bajnokság I appearance on 28 May in a 3–0 away loss to BVSC.
 He then returned to Politehnica for the first half of the 1994–95 Divizia B season, leaving for the second half to join Dinamo, but Politehnica managed to gain first-league promotion without him.

 Dinamo București

 In his first season at Dinamo, Varga worked with coach Remus Vlad, finishing third in the league.
 Afterwards he played in both legs of the 2–1 aggregate loss to Levski Sofia in the preliminary round of the 1995–96 UEFA Cup.
-He made his last Divizia A appearance on 20 April 1996 in Dinamo's 1–1 home draw against Rapid București, having a total of 238 matches with 50 goals in the competition.
+He made his last Divizia A appearance on 20 April 1996 in Dinamo's 1–1 home draw against Rapid București, totaling 238 matches with 50 goals in the competition.